274 Beacon is located on the north side of Beacon, between Dartmouth and Exeter, with 270 Beacon to the east and 280 Beacon to the west.

 274 Beacon was designed by George Clarke Whiting, architect, and constructed by Barrows & Company in 1929 as a ten story, sixteen unit apartment house.
 The 274 Beacon Street Trust is shown as the owner on the original building permit application, dated March 1, 1929.

-Plans for the building are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN B-5 and D-2).
+Plans for the building are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN B-5 and D-2).

 During the 1930s or 1940s, the number of units was reduced to nine, with a two-floor duplex on the eighth and ninth floors.

-In August of 1948, the 274 Beacon Street Trust (F. H. Barrows, trustee) filed for (and subsequently received) permission to make separate apartments on the eighth and ninth floors, and increase the number of units to ten.
+In August of 1948, the 274 Beacon Street Trust filed for (and subsequently received) permission to make separate apartments on the eighth and ninth floors, and increase the number of units to ten.

 274 Beacon (Demolished)

-Francis Higginson died in August of 1925 and Corina Higginson moved soon thereafter to 101 Chestnut.
+Francis Lee Higginson died in August of 1925, Corina Higginson and George Higginson, II, moved soon thereafter to 101 Chestnut.

 274 Beacon was not listed in the 1936-1928 Blue Books.

 On September 4, 1928, 274 Beacon was purchased from Francis Lee Higginson’s estate by Walter Rogers Whiting.
 He and his wife, Gertrude (Clarke) Whiting, lived in Hingham, but probably spent part of the 1928-1929 winter season at 274 Beacon (they were listed there in the 1929 Blue Book).